-Reasons for sooty glass window:
+Reasons for sooted glass window:

-- The fuel is too wet.
+- Fuel is too wet (green).

-- The pieces of fuel are to big/uncut wood.
+- Pieces of fuel/uncut wood are too thick.

-- The combustion temperature is too low.
+- Operating temperature of the stove is too low.

-- Too much air coming through the bottom grate.
+- Too much air coming through bottom grate.

 - Poor chimney draft.

 Ceramic glass replacement

 Ceramic glass cannot be recycled because it has a higher melting point that ordinary glass.
 If ceramic glass is mixed with ordinary glass, the raw material is spoiled, and the reclaiming process may be halted.
 Take care that the ovenproof glass does not end up among ordinary recycled waste.
 That will be a great benefit to the environment.